-- A. "Advertisement" means any statement, illustration, depiction, or promotional material, whether in English or another language, that is designed to effect a sale or create interest in goods or services, regardless of where it appears. - B. "Affiliate" means "any person that controls, is controlled by, or is under common control with another person."
-12 U.S.C. § 5481(1). - C. "CID" means the Civil Investigative Demand, including the Requests, Topics for Hearing, Definitions, and Instructions. - D. "CFPB" or "Bureau" means the Bureau of Consumer Financial Protection. - E. "Company" or "you" or "your" means Future Income Payments, LLC, formerly known as Pensions, Annuities and Settlements, LLC, any successor in interest, and any parent companies, wholly or partially owned subsidiaries, unincorporated divisions, joint ventures, operations under assumed names, and affiliates, and all principals, directors, officers, owners, employees, agents, representatives, consultants, attorneys, accountants, independent contractors, and other persons working for or on behalf of the foregoing. - F. "Deputy Enforcement Director" refers to a Deputy Assistant Director of the Office of Enforcement. - G. "Document" means any written matter of every type and description, including electronically stored information.
-"Document" includes any non-identical copy (such as a draft or annotated copy) of another document.

-- H. "Electronically Stored Information," or "ESI," means the complete original and any non-identical copy (whether different from the original because of notations, different metadata, or otherwise) of any electronically created or stored information, including but not limited to e-mail, instant messaging, videoconferencing, SMS, MMS, or other text messaging, and other electronic correspondence (whether active, archived, unsent, or in a sent or deleted-items folder), word-processing files, spreadsheets, databases, unorganized data, document metadata, presentation files, and sound recordings, regardless of how or where the information is stored, including if it is on a mobile device. - I. "Enforcement Director" refers to the Assistant Director of the Office of Enforcement. - J. "Identify" means to provide: (a) for natural persons, their name, title or position, present business affiliation, present business address, e-mail address, and telephone number, or if a present business affiliation or present business address is not known, the last known business address, home address, e-mail address, and telephone number; (b) for businesses or other organizations, the name, address, identities of officers, directors, or managers of the business or organization, and contact persons with e-mail addresses and telephone numbers, where applicable; and (c) for documents, the title, date, authors, recipients, Bates numbers, if applicable, type of document or some other means of identifying the document, and the present or last known location or custodian. - K. "Income-Stream Advance Transaction" means any transaction or series of transactions involving the provision of an advance, buy-out, loan, or other payment in exchange for the sale, transfer, pledge, or other alienation of all or a portion of any income-stream payments. - L. "Income-Stream Payment" means any payment made or scheduled to be made to a consumer under a schedule, including but not limited to payments made or scheduled to be made under a structured settlement, annuity, or pension plan. - M. "Pension Plan" means any plan, fund or program that was established or maintained by an employer or by an employee organization, or by both, to the extent that by its express terms or as a result of surrounding circumstances such plan, fund, or program-(i) provides retirement income to employees, or (ii) results in a deferral of income by employees for periods extending to the termination of covered employment or beyond, regardless of the method of calculating the contributions made to the plan, the method of calculating the benefits under the plan, or the method of distributing benefits from the plan. - N. "Person" means an individual, partnership, company, corporation, association (incorporated or unincorporated), trust, estate, cooperative organization, or other entity.
+- A. "Bureau" means the Consumer Financial Protection Bureau. - B. "CID" means the Civil Investigative Demand, including the Requests, Definitions, and Instructions. - C. "Company" or "you" or "your" means TMX Finance LLC, parent companies, wholly or partially owned subsidiaries, unincorporated divisions, joint ventures, operations under assumed names, and affiliates, and all principals, directors, officers, owners, employees, agents, representatives, consultants, attorneys, accountants, independent contractors, and other persons working for or on behalf of the foregoing, and any successor in interest. - D. "Covered Borrower" means "a consumer who, at the time the consumer becomes obligated on a consumer credit transaction or establishes an account for consumer credit, is a covered member (as defined in paragraph (g)(2) of this section) or a dependent (as defined in paragraph (g)(3) of this section) of a covered member."
+32 C.F.R. § 232.3(g)(1). - E. "Data Field" means a defined area of a file or data table used to record an individual piece of standardized data. - F. "Deputy Enforcement Director" refers to a Deputy Assistant Director of the Office of Enforcement. - G. "Document" means any written matter of every type and description, including electronically stored information.
+"Document" includes any non-identical copy (such as a draft or annotated copy) of another document. - H. "Electronically Stored Information," or "ESI," means the complete original and any non-identical copy (whether different from the original because of notations, different metadata, or otherwise) of any electronically created or stored information, including but not limited to e-mail, instant messaging, videoconferencing, SMS, MMS, or other text messaging, and other electronic correspondence (whether active, archived, unsent, or in a sent or deleted-items folder), word-processing files, spreadsheets, databases, unorganized data, document metadata, presentation files, and sound recordings, regardless of how or where the information is stored, including if it is on a mobile device. - I. "Enforcement Director" refers to the Assistant Director of the Office of Enforcement. - J. "Identify" means to provide: - a. for natural persons, their name, title or position, present business affiliation, present business address, e-mail address, and telephone number, or if a present business affiliation or present business address is not known, the last known business address, home address, e-mail address, and telephone number;

+- for businesses or other organizations, the name, address, identities of officers, directors, or managers of the business or organization, and contact persons with e-mail addresses and telephone numbers, where applicable; - c. for documents, the title, date, authors, recipients, Bates numbers, if applicable, type of document or some other means of identifying the document, and the present or last known location or custodian; and

+K. "Loan" means the extension of credit to a consumer, whether funded by the Company or a third-party.

+M. "MLA" means the Military Lending Act, 10 U.S.C. § 987, and its implementing regulation, 32 C.F.R.
+Part 232.

+N. "Person" means an individual, partnership, company, corporation, association (incorporated or unincorporated), trust, estate, cooperative organization, or other entity.

 III.
-Instructions
+Instructions.